 Samba is a Brazilian dance and musical genre originating in Bahia, Brazil.
 It is recognized around the world as a symbol of Brazil and the Brazilian Carnival.
 Considered one of the most popular Brazilian cultural expressions, samba has become an icon of Brazilian national identity.

-The history of samba can be traced back to the early days of Brazil's colonization by the Portuguese.
+The samba dance history can be traced back to the early days of Brazil's colonization by the Portuguese.
 African slaves brought their own dances and music to Brazil, which became blended with the music and dances of their new homeland.
 One of these African dances was the lundu, which was a slow, sensual dance that was often performed by couples.
 The lundu eventually evolved into the samba.

 While there are many different theories about the exact origins of the samba, there is no doubt that it has its roots in Africa.
 It is known that the word "samba" has existed in the Portuguese language since the 19th century.
 But the first recorded use of the word "samba" in Brasil was in the late 1920s.